-Students in Prep to Year6 are being taught through a very effective "Break It Down, Build It Up" Language Program and tracking of behaviour
+Students in Prep to Year6 are being taught through a very effective "Break It Down, Build It Up" Language Program Intensive English language classes for newly arrived refugee/ humanitarian visa holders.
+This focused approach to language learning and social cohesion is highly valued by our community.

-Intensive English language classes for newly arrived refugee/ humanitarian visa holders are valued.
 An inclusive Special Education Program that aligns the profiled needs of students with service delivery is supportive of individuals.